 5h.
 Post race slow down lap conduct must be respected as in race conditions. intentionally hitting another car who may wish to return to pits would be considered for penalty as in the race.
 Additionally it increases a drivers fault rating.
 Disputes should be sent to the stewards for review

 6a.
 All results are provisional until the race replay has been scrutinized.
 Drivers can receive time penalties, points deductions or disqualification for dangerous or unsporting behaviour.
-It is the responsibility of the drivers in the race to log an incident review request (Tools menu section) with the race stewards panel if they view another competitor driving recklessly or repeatedly committing 2 wheel rule violations.
-The judging panel reserves the right to review any driver's race without an appeal having been lodged.
+It is the responsibility of the drivers in the race to log an incident review request with the race stewards panel if they feel appropriate to do so within 48 hours of the event.
+The judging panel reserves the right to review any driver's race without an incident report being raised by a competitor.

 6b.
 Penalties for a given event will be advised in our forum section.
 Drivers are permitted 24 hours to dispute the ruling and provide supporting evidence (such as their own recorded replay) in their defence.
 The judges' ruling on their appeal will be final.